Edith Leckie Diary [Manuscript], 1914-1915

 Oct.
 2nd - 7th

 Frid.
 2nd.
 Beautiful day.
 Did not feel quite up to the mark.
 Did some sewing.
 Miss Manuel came in in the aft.
-Took her with me to Miss Hill's to dinner.
-I had promised to spend the night with Miss H. as Mrs Nelson was away.
+Took her with me to Miss Hill's to dinner. had promised to spend the night with Miss H. as Mrs Nelson was away.
 Began knitting a pair of grey socks for the soldiers after dinner.
 Miss Hill put the stitches in & showed me how to "pearl" but I gave them to Miss Manuel to do as I was afraid I would not do them well enough since it was a first attempt.

 Wed.
 7th.
 Another beautiful day.
 Went to the dentist in the A.M. then to the P.O. & then went to see Miss Crosbie at the Can.
-Handicraft [unclear].
+Handicraft Guild.
 Stayed there some time & she showed me all sorts of pretty & interesting things.
 Stopped at the [Seymours?] on the way home (walked).
-Mrs Hutchison came in [unclear] in the aft.
+Mrs Hutchison came in for a little while in the aft.
 Sat on the verandah & sewed while John was in his "pen" after lunch.
 Washed the dinner dishes & turned in quite early.
 Mrs Hope rang up & asked me to take part in a vaudeville entertainment she & Mrs [unclear] are getting up in aid of the Belgians.
 Poor Belgians!
 The country is overun with Germans & the people are driven from their homes & are in a [unclear].

 F10291_0003